d8corp/innet-dom/README.md

 [← back](#index)

-You can use XML-like syntax to create and append elements into the DOM.
+You can use XML-like syntax (JSX) to create and insert elements into the DOM.
-More information about JSX [here](https://www.typescriptlang.org/docs/handbook/jsx.html).
+Learn more about JSX [here](https://www.typescriptlang.org/docs/handbook/jsx.html).

 Create `app.tsx` in `src` folder.
 ```typescript jsx